 Dwarf cichlids are much smaller than other fish and make an excellent addition to any community tank.
-There’s a surprisingly large number of dwarf cichlids.
-They all look different and have unique personalities, so it’s natural to wonder whether dwarf cichlids are compatible.
+They all look different, so we must know if dwarf cichlids are compatible.

-When it comes to the exceptions, Apistogramma cichlids can only live together if the tank’s large enough.
+Apistogramma cichlids can only live together if the tank is large enough.
 Similarly, Agassiz’s cichlids bully Bolivian rams, so they’re incompatible.

 How Big Are Dwarf Cichlids?

 Dwarf cichlids are fish that are significantly smaller than other cichlid species.
-While there’s no official maximum size, cichlids smaller than 5 inches are considered a “dwarf.”
+While there’s no official maximum size, cichlids smaller than 5 inches are considered “dwarfs.”

-There are fewer African dwarf cichlids, and they’re not as commonly found in fish tanks, but popular ones include:
+There are fewer African dwarf cichlids, and they’re not as commonly found in fish tanks, but they include:

 Dwarf Cichlid Tank Requirements

 Dwarf cichlids are happy to live in a tank as small as 20 gallons.
-They don’t need too much room as they’re so little, but ultimately, the tank size you choose depends on how many fish you’re planning to keep.
+They don’t need too much room as they’re so little, but ultimately, the tank size you choose depends on how many fish you plan to keep.

 There are three calculations you could use to determine your tank size:

-You’ll also need to factor in any additional fish you have in your community tank aside from dwarf cichlids.
-As described by Scientific Reports, fish are more aggressive when they have to compete for food, territory, and dominance.
+You’ll also need to factor in any additional fish in your community tank besides dwarf cichlids.
+As described by Scientific Reports, fish are more aggressive when competing for food, territory, and dominance.

 Dwarf cichlids need relatively soft water to replicate their natural environment.
 However, they can tolerate medium to soft water.

-The temperature should be between 72 to 86 degrees with a neutral pH of between 6.5 to 8, or as close to this as possible.
-This makes them suitable to live with a range of tropical fish, not just other dwarf cichlids.
+The temperature should be between 72 and 86 degrees with a neutral pH of 6.5 to 8, or as close to this as possible.
+This makes them suitable to live with various tropical fish, not just other dwarf cichlids.

 Can You Mix Dwarf Cichlids?